-Based on the evidence presented in this section, we conclude that abrupt changes and tipping points in the biogeochemical cycles lead to additional uncertainty in 21st century GHG concentrations changes, but these are very likely to be small compared to the uncertainty associated with future anthropogenic emissions (high confidence).
+Based on the evidence presented in this section, we conclude that abrupt changes and tipping points in the biogeochemical cycles lead to additional uncertainty in 21st century GHG concentrations changes.
+However, these are very likely to be small compared to the uncertainty associated with future anthropogenic emissions (high confidence).

-Long Term Response past 2100
+Long-Term Response Past 2100